blaineylab/OpticalPooledScreens/README.md

 ~/miniconda3/bin/python -m venv venv
 ```

 This creates a virtual environment called `venv` for project-specific resources.
-The script in `install.sh` installs required packages into the virtual environment:
+The commands in `install.sh` add required packages to the virtual environment:

 ```bash
 sh install.sh